 Camera Mechanics: the ultimate step-by-step system for learning to use your camera to capture photos you love.

 Feeling confused about the buttons, dials, modes and menus on your camera?
-Sign up today and by July 4th, you'll be capturing photos you love in all four professional modes!
+Sign up today and by the middle of October, you'll be capturing photos you love in all four professional modes!
 Guaranteed!
-Class starts on Friday, May 28th.
+Class starts on Friday, September 10th.

 You've bought a camera to take wonderful photos...

 But the photos you take aren't as good as the ones you shoot with your iPhone.